Netflix/vmaf/README.md

 You can also customize VMAF by plugging in third-party features or inventing new features, and specify them in the *feature_param_file*.
 Essentially, the 'aggregate' feature type (e.g. VMAF_feature) specified in the *feature_dict* corresponds to the *TYPE* field of a FeatureExtractor subclass (e.g. VmafFeatureExtractor).
 All you need to do is to create a new class extending the FeatureExtractor base class.

-Similarly, you can plug in a third-party regressor or inventing a new regressor and specify them in the *model_param_file*.
+Similarly, you can plug in a third-party regressor or invent a new regressor and specify them in the *model_param_file*.
 The *model_type* (e.g. LIBSVMNUSVR) corresponds to the *TYPE* field of a TrainTestModel sublass (e.g. LibsvmnusvrTrainTestModel).
 All needed is to create a new class extending the TrainTestModel base class.

 For instructions on how to extending the FeatureExtractor and TrainTestModel base classes, refer to CONTRIBUTING.md.